Siftah/get_iplayer/installation.md

 3. Stop the WPM by typing Ctrl-C.

-<a name="linux-unix-package-ubuntu"></a>
+<a name="linux-package-ubuntu"></a>
 #### Ubuntu

 ##### Command-line Interface (CLI)

-###### Ubuntu Repositories

-The Debian get-iplayer package is incorporated downstream in Ubuntu package repositories, so the above instructions for Debian stable may also be used with Ubuntu.
-However, Ubuntu LTS ( Long Term Support) releases or Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) will very likely have obsolete get-iplayer packages.
-Ubuntu users are recommended to install from the PPA (Personal Package Archive) maintained by Jon Davies.
+The Debian get-iplayer package is incorporated downstream in Ubuntu repositories, so the above instructions for Debian stable may also be used with Ubuntu.
+However, Ubuntu LTS (Long Term Support) releases or Ubuntu editions that have [reached end-of-life](https://wiki.ubuntu.com/Releases) will very likely have obsolete get-iplayer packages.
+Ubuntu users are recommended to install from the [get-iplayer   PPA](https://launchpad.net/~jon-hedgerows/+archive/get-iplayer) (Personal Package Archive) maintained by Jon Davies.

-###### PPA Packages

 1. Add the PPA repository:

-	$ sudo apt-add-repository ppa:jon-hedgerows/get-iplayer
+	`$ sudo apt-add-repository ppa:jon-hedgerows/get-iplayer`

 2. Ensure package database is current:

-	$ sudo apt-get update
+	`$ sudo apt-get update`

 3. Install get_iplayer and all dependencies:

-	$ sudo apt-get install get-iplayer
+	`$ sudo apt-get install get-iplayer`

-	You may install over a get-iplayer installation from the Ubuntu repositories.
+	You may install from the PPA over a get_iplayer installation from the Ubuntu repositories.
 Existing dependencies will be updated if necessary.

 4. Run CLI (assumed installed in $PATH):

-	$ get_iplayer […]
+	`$ get_iplayer […]`

-5. If you wish to remove the PPA packages and roll back any updates:
+If you wish to remove the PPA packages and roll back any updates:

-	$ sudo ppa-purge ppa:jon-hedgerows/get-iplayer
+`$ sudo ppa-purge ppa:jon-hedgerows/get-iplayer`

 ##### Web PVR Manager (WPM)

-As of version 2.82-2 (released with Debian 7.0) - the WPM is installed along with the CLI.
-This also applies to the PPA installation.
+As of version 2.82-2 (released with Debian 7.0) - the WPM is installed along with the get-iplayer package.

 1. Launch the WPM in with this command:

-	$ get_iplayer_web_pvr
+	`$ get_iplayer_web_pvr`

 2. Once the WPM is running, connect to it by opening this URL in your browser: